wwmoraes/site/content/posts/automation-is-not-just-a-word.md

 and on the team that does execute it) and relevance, not just through sugar-coated management components as OKRs, KPIs, or the trinity SLI/SLO/SLA.

-Speaking of such syntatic sugar, they are supposed to support and in some cases are a by-product of the SRE work - not the other way around.
+Speaking of such syntactic sugar, they are supposed to support and in some cases are a by-product of the SRE work - not the other way around.
 The adoption of SRE terminology starting by the result keywords rather than by its tenets, skipping the essence altogether, is as artificial as The Matrix itself: you get the nice